Kraken-CI/kraken/roadmap.md

 * DONE przerobić stronę główną na bardziej statyczną bez rozwijanego drzewa
 * DONE czas na branchu jest pokazywany jako AM a jest PM
 * DONE local_run nie zapisuje do logstash'a
+* DONE do not count issues in run.get_json(), do this at the end of run
 * support repos:
 ** trigger on commit
 ** DONE trigger on github push event